cedardevs/onestop/docs/development/hotfix-strategy.md

 Tag to be created from promote script: N.0.1
 Assumed next version: N.0.2

+Due to the expectations on the release branch specifically, we need to be a little more careful and follow this procedure:

 ### The slightly longer description of what I normally do in practice:

 1. Checkout the release branch
+1. Comment out the line `updateAndCommit $incrementToVersion` from promote.sh (This is used on master, but causes problems with the system that builds for production from the release branch, and the script hasn't been updated to account for these variations yet.)
 1. Run `bash promote.sh N.0.1 N.0.2`.
 This will create the tag, and make sure all the versions are correctly set to N.0.1
 1. On GitHub, create a release from the `vN.0.1` tag.
+1. When finished, your working directory should be clean except for the commented line in promote.sh.
+Make sure to restore it to it's normal state now.